dantrel1990/os-ticket-prereqs/README.md

 <p>
 Above is an example of a resource group.
-A resource group is a container that holds related resources, such as web apps, virtual machines, data stores, and service management.
+A resource group is a container that holds related resources, such as web apps, virtual machines, data stores, and service management.he resource group can include all the resources for the solution, or only those resources that you want to manage as a group.
 </p>
 <br />